LNAT Success Series: How to Read the LNAT Passages

 It is obvious that all students applying to study law at university can read, have probably read complex writings and have an extensive and ever-growing vocabulary due to their time in education.
 Those skills will be invaluable during the LNAT.
 However, reading passages for the LNAT and, even more so, learning to read legal documents, cases and even legal textbooks during your studies will require an attention to detail, analysis and a type of close-reading which is a new skill to many.
 Truthfully, even in my third year of my law degree I cannot say I have mastered this skill.

-Brand new for Christmas 2017, you can now use our 100% free LNAT Practice Questions simulator, to test your LNAT abilities on a realistic platform!
+You can now use our 100% free LNAT Practice Questions simulator, to test your LNAT abilities on a realistic platform!

 In this article, I will provide an example passage and highlight a method for reading it closely that with practice will help you find success in the LNAT and beyond.

 How to Read the LNAT Passages: Example Passage: